Menhaden: Cultural significance

-After menhaden had been identified as a valuable alternative to whale oil in the 1870s, the menhaden fishery on the Chesapeake was worked by predominantly African-American crews on open boats hauling purse seines.
+After menhaden had been identified as a valuable alternative to whale oil in the 1870s, the menhaden fishery on the Chesapeake was worked by crews of predominantly African-American men on open boats hauling purse seines.
 The men employed sea chanties to help synchronize the hauling of the nets.
 These chanties pulled from West African, blues, and gospel sources and created a uniquely African American culture of chanty singing.
 By the late 1950s, hydraulic winches replaced the large crews of manual haulers, and the menhaden chanty tradition declined.